Rufus Gifford: Personal life

 Gifford is gay, and commentators from GQ, Huffington Post, and L.A.
-Weekly referred to him as Barack Obama's informal "ambassador to the gay community."
-He married his husband, Dr. Stephen DeVincent, a veterinarian, on October 10, 2015 in a ceremony at Copenhagen City Hall in Copenhagen, Denmark.
+Weekly referred to him as Barack Obama's informal "ambassador to the gay community".
+He discussed coming out as gay on the Danish TV series that chronicled his life while ambassador.
+He married his husband, Dr. Stephen DeVincent, a veterinarian, on October 10, 2015, in a ceremony at Copenhagen City Hall in Copenhagen, Denmark.
 They live in Concord, Massachusetts.
 In 2016, Gifford co-wrote a cookbook with his husband, called The Ambassador's Kitchen.
 He is a Federal Club Member of the Human Rights Campaign and a Partner in Conservation for the World Wildlife Fund.

-Gifford is the son of Charles K. Gifford, a banker who is the chairman emeritus of Bank of America.
+Gifford is the son of Charles K. Gifford, a banker who was chairman of Bank of America.
 Gifford is a cousin of former ice hockey player and current broadcaster A. J. Mleczko.